Edit

 Setup instructions

-Before running this sample, you need to set up the resources mentioned in the 'Prerequisites' section with the following configuration updates:
+Before you run this sample, you need to set up the resources mentioned in the preceding section with the following configuration updates.

-Azure DevTunnels is an Azure service that enables you to share local web services hosted on the internet.
-Use the commands provided in this document to connect your local development environment to the public internet.
-This creates a tunnel with a persistent endpoint URL and which allows anonymous access.
-We'll use this endpoint to notify your application of calling events from the ACS Call Automation service.
+With dev tunnels, you can share local web services that are hosted on the internet.
+Use the following commands to connect your local development environment to the public internet.
+This process creates a tunnel with a persistent endpoint URL and allows anonymous access.
+We use this endpoint to notify your application of calling events from Call Automation.

 devtunnel create --allow-anonymous